afriou/mcnpgo/README.md

 MCNP-GO is a Python package designed to manipulate and assemble MCNP input files, allowing users to assemble a set of independent objects, each described by a valid MCNP file, into a single cohesive file.
 This tool is particularly useful for applications where precise modeling and positioning of equipment are crucial.

+It was conceived for MCNP users with almost no knowledge of Python.

 ## Features

 - **File Assembly**: Assemble multiple MCNP input files into a single file.